davidnsousa/SDGen/README.md

 ### Output

-The `SD.csv` file can be open any Microsoft Excel-like software.
-Each line in the sheet presented gives a four-donor combination of pad pieces specifying a particular superdonor.
-The first column indicates the superdonors ID's and columns named `L1`, `L2`, `R1` and `L2` indicate the donors selected for the first left armpit pad piece, second left armpit pad piece, first right armpit pad piece and second right armpit pad piece respectively.
+The `SD.csv` file can be opened with any Microsoft Excel-like software.
+Each line presented in the sheet gives a four-donor combination of pad pieces specifying a particular superdonor.
+The first column indicates the superdonors ID's and columns named `L1`, `L2`, `R1` and `L2` indicate the donors selected for the first left armpit pad piece, second left armpit pad piece, first right armpit pad piece and second right armpit pad piece, respectively.

 For example, for the default input with input type specified by the *Number of Donors*, if the first line in the output file looks like follows
-> SD1,D2,D6,D4,D1
+> SD1| D2,D6,D4,D1

-it indicates that the superdonor 1 is made of one of the left pad pieces of donor 2, one of the left pad pieces of donor 6, one of the right pad pieces of donor 4 and one of the right pad pieces of donor 1.
+it indicates that the superdonor 1 (SD1) is made of one of the left pad pieces of donor 2, one of the left pad pieces of donor 6, one of the right pad pieces of donor 4 and one of the right pad pieces of donor 1.
 All the lines after follow the same logic.

 ### Mixing males and females